In Depth Baby Product Reviews Led by a Pediatrician

 Breast Pump Efficiency

 Efficiency focuses on how many ounces of milk a pump can express.
-While every mom's milk production varies, some pumps are stronger and more consistent, resulting in more and faster milk expression.
+While every mom's milk production varies, some pumps are stronger and more consistent, resulting in faster milk expression.
+You want an efficient pump to keep your pumping time as short as possible.

 The Spectra S2 Plus has a closed system design, meaning there's a barrier between the breast milk and the pump's motor.
 This helps prevent milk from entering the pump's tubing, reducing the risk of contamination.